scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 <div markdown="1" class="scala3-comparison-page">

-{% comment %}

-NOTE: Hopefully someone with more Python experience can give this a thorough review.

-NOTE: On this page (https://contributors.scala-lang.org/t/feedback-sought-optional-braces/4702/10), Li Haoyi comments: “Python’s success also speaks for itself; beginners certainly don’t pick Python because of performance, ease of installation, packaging, IDE support, or simplicity of the language’s runtime semantics!”
-I’m not a Python expert, so these points are good to know, though I don’t want to go negative in any comparisons.
-It’s more like thinking, “Python developers will appreciate Scala’s performance, ease of installation, packaging, IDE support, etc.”
-{% endcomment %}

-{% comment %}
-TODO: We should probably go through this document and add links to our other detail pages, when time permits.
-{% endcomment %}

 This section provides a comparison between the Python and Scala programming languages.
-It’s intended for programmers who know Python and want to learn about Scala, specifically by seeing examples of how Python language features compare to Scala.
+It's intended for programmers who know Python and want to learn about Scala, specifically by seeing examples of how Python language features compare to Scala.

 ## Introduction

-Before getting into the examples, this first section provides a relatively brief introduction and summary of the sections that follow.
-The two languages are first compared at a high level, and then at an everyday programming level.
+Before delving into the examples, this section offers a brief overview of what's to come.
+It begins by comparing the two languages at a high level and subsequently examines their differences at an everyday programming level.

-### High level similarities
+### High-Level Similarities

-At a high level, Scala shares these *similarities* with Python:
+At a glance, Scala shares several *similarities* with Python:

-- Both are high-level programming languages, where you don’t have to concern yourself with low-level concepts like pointers and manual memory management
+- Both are high-level programming languages, avoiding low-level concepts like pointers and manual memory management
-- Both have a relatively simple, concise syntax
+- Both feature relatively simple, concise syntax
 - Both support a [functional style of programming][fp-intro]
 - Both are object-oriented programming (OOP) languages
-- Both have comprehensions: Python has list comprehensions and Scala has `for` comprehensions
-- Both languages have support for lambdas and [higher-order functions][hofs]
-- Both can be used with [Apache Spark](https://spark.apache.org) for big data processing
-- Both have a wealth of terrific libraries

-### High level differences

-Also at a high level, the _differences_ between Python and Scala are:

-- Python is dynamically typed, and Scala is statically typed
-  - Though it’s statically typed, Scala features like type inference make it feel like a dynamic language
-- Python is interpreted, and Scala code is compiled to _.class_ files, and runs on the Java Virtual Machine (JVM)
-- In addition to running on the JVM, the [Scala.js](https://www.scala-js.org) project lets you use Scala as a JavaScript replacement
-- The [Scala Native](https://scala-native.readthedocs.io/en/v0.3.9-docs) project lets you write “systems” level code, and compiles to native executables
-- Everything in Scala is an _expression_: constructs like `if` statements, `for` loops, `match` expressions, and even `try`/`catch` expressions all have return values
-- Scala idioms favor immutability by default: you’re encouraged to use immutable variables and immutable collections
-- Scala has excellent support for [concurrent and parallel programming][concurrency]

-### Programming level similarities

-This section looks at the similarities you’ll see between Python and Scala when you write code on an everyday basis:

-- Scala’s type inference often makes it feel like a dynamically typed language
-- Neither language uses semicolons to end expressions
-- Both languages support the use of significant indentation rather than braces and parentheses
-- The syntax for defining methods is similar
-- Both have lists, dictionaries (maps), sets, and tuples
-- Both have comprehensions for mapping and filtering
-- With Scala 3’s [toplevel definitions][toplevel] you can put method, field, and other definitions anywhere
-  - One difference is that Python can operate without even declaring a single method, while Scala 3 can’t do _everything_ at the toplevel; for instance, a [main method][main-method] (`@main def`) is required to start a Scala application

-### Programming level differences

-Also at a programming level, these are some of the differences you’ll see every day when writing code:

-- Programming in Scala feels very consistent:
-  - `val` and `var` fields are used consistently to define fields and parameters
-  - Lists, maps, sets, and tuples are all created and accessed similarly; for instance, parentheses are used to create all types---`List(1,2,3)`, `Set(1,2,3)`, `Map(1->"one")`---just like creating any other Scala class
-  - [Collections classes][collections-classes] generally have most of the same higher-order functions
-  - Pattern matching is used consistently throughout the language
-  - The syntax that’s used to define functions that are passed into methods is the same syntax that’s used to define anonymous functions
-- Scala variables and parameters are defined with the `val` (immutable) or `var` (mutable) keywords
-- Scala idioms prefer immutable data structures
-- Scala has terrific IDE support with IntelliJ IDEA and Microsoft VS Code
-- Comments: Python uses `#` for comments; Scala uses the C, C++, and Java style: `//`, `/*...*/`, and `/**...*/`
-- Naming conventions: The Python standard is to use underscores like `my_list`; Scala uses `myList`
-- Scala is statically typed, so you declare types for method parameters, method return values, and in other places
-- Pattern matching and `match` expressions are used extensively in Scala  (and will change the way you write code)
-- Traits are used heavily in Scala; interfaces and abstract classes are used less often in Python
-- Scala’s [contextual abstractions][contextual] and _term inference_ provide a collection of different features:
-  - [Extension methods][extension-methods] let you easily add new functionality to classes using a clear syntax
-  - [Multiversal equality][multiversal] lets you limit equality comparisons---at compile time---to only those comparisons that make sense
-- Scala has state-of-the-art open source functional programming libraries (see the [“Awesome Scala” list](https://github.com/lauris/awesome-scala))
-- You can create your own “control structures” and DSLs, thanks to features like objects, by-name parameters, infix notation, optional parentheses, extension methods, higher-order functions, and more
-- Scala code can run in the JVM and even be compiled to native images (using [Scala Native](https://github.com/scala-native/scala-native) and [GraalVM](https://www.graalvm.org)) for high performance
-- Many other goodies: case classes, companion classes and objects, macros, [union][union-types] and [intersection][intersection-types] types, [toplevel definitions][toplevel], numeric literals, multiple parameter lists, and more

-### Features compared with examples

-Given that introduction, the following sections provide side-by-side comparisons of Python and Scala programming language features.

-{% comment %}
-TODO: Update the Python examples to use four spaces.
-I started to do this, but then thought it would be better to do that in a separate PR.
-{% endcomment %}
+- Both include comprehensions: Python uses list comprehensions, while Scala employs `for` comprehensions
+- Both languages support lambdas and [higher-order functions][hofs]
+- Both can be employed with [Apache Spark](https://spark.apache.org) for big data processing
+- Both boast a rich selection of libraries

+### High-Level Differences

+On the other hand, notable _differences_ between Python and Scala include:

+- Python is dynamically typed, whereas Scala is statically typed
+  - Scala's type inference, however, imparts a dynamic language feel
+- Python is interpreted, while Scala code compiles to _.class_ files, running on the Java Virtual Machine (JVM)
+- Scala.js permits using Scala as a JavaScript substitute alongside JVM compatibility
+- The [Scala Native](https://scala-native.readthedocs.io/en/v0.3.9-docs) project facilitates writing "systems" level code, compiling to native executables
+- Every construct in Scala is an _expression_: `if` statements, `for` loops, `match` expressions, and `try`/`catch` expressions all yield return values
+- Scala promotes immutability by default, encouraging the use of immutable variables and collections
+- Scala excels in [concurrent and parallel programming][concurrency]

+### Programming-Level Similarities

+This section examines the everyday programming similarities between Python and Scala:

+- Scala's type inference often yields a dynamically typed language experience
+- Neither language requires semicolons to terminate expressions
+- Both languages utilize significant indentation in lieu of braces and parentheses
+- Method definition syntax is similar in both languages
+- Both offer lists, dictionaries (maps), sets, and tuples
+- Both include comprehensions for mapping and filtering
+- Scala 3's [toplevel definitions][toplevel] allow placing method, field, and other definitions anywhere
+  - A distinction arises in that Python can operate without declaring a single method, while Scala 3 necessitates a [main method][main-method] (`@main def`) to initiate a Scala application

+### Programming-Level Differences

+Likewise, there are notable programming-level differences between Python and Scala:

+- Programming in Scala maintains consistency:
+  - `val` and `var` fields consistently define fields and parameters
+  - Lists, maps, sets, and tuples share similar creation and access methods—parentheses create all types—`List(1,2,3)`, `Set(1,2,3)`, `Map(1->"one")`, much like creating other Scala classes
+  - [Collections classes][collections-classes] generally possess comparable higher-order functions
+  - Pattern matching is consistently employed throughout the language
+  - The syntax for defining functions that are passed into methods aligns with the syntax for defining anonymous functions
+- Scala employs `val` (immutable) or `var` (mutable) keywords for variable and parameter definitions
+- Immutability is favored by Scala idioms for data structures
+- Scala offers robust IDE support through IntelliJ IDEA and Microsoft VS Code
+- Comments: Python uses `#`, while Scala adopts C, C++, and Java styles: `//`, `/*...*/`, and `/**...*/`
+- Naming conventions: Python uses underscores like `my_list`; Scala employs `myList`
+- Being statically typed, Scala requires type declarations for method parameters, return values, and other instances
+- Pattern matching and `match` expressions are extensively used in Scala, altering coding practices
+- Traits feature prominently in Scala; Python employs interfaces and abstract classes with less frequency
+- Scala's [contextual abstractions][contextual] and _term inference_ yield various features:
+  - [Extension methods][extension-methods] facilitate adding new functionality to classes with a clear syntax
+  - [Multiversal equality][multiversal] restricts compile-time equality comparisons to meaningful instances
+- Scala features cutting-edge open source functional programming libraries (see [“Awesome Scala” list](https://github.com/lauris/awesome-scala))
+- The language allows crafting custom "control structures" and DSLs using objects, by-name parameters, infix notation, optional parentheses, extension methods, higher-order functions, and more
+- Scala code functions on the JVM and can even be compiled into native images (via [Scala Native](https://github.com/scala-native/scala-native) and [GraalVM](https://www.graalvm.org)) for enhanced performance
+- Numerous additional features exist: case classes, companion classes and objects, macros, [union][union-types] and [intersection][intersection-types] types, [toplevel definitions][toplevel], numeric literals, multiple parameter lists, and more

+### Features Compared with Examples

+Given this introduction, the following sections offer side-by-side comparisons of Python and Scala programming language features.

 ## Comments